kumariarti64/Pizza_Sales_Analysis/README.md

 By leveraging Excel for quick data visualization and SQL for efficient querying, this analysis provides a comprehensive understanding of sales metrics, order patterns, and seasonal trends.

 ## Data Soures Overview
-The primary dataset used for this analysis is the "Pizza_Sales.csv" file containing detail information about each sales made by the pizza restaurant chain.
-The project uses simulated pizza sales data, organized into multiple CSV files.
+The primary dataset used for this analysis is the "Pizza_Sales" file containing detail information about each sales made by the pizza restaurant chain.
 The key datasets include:

 Orders Data: Contains order IDs, dates, and customer details.
 Order Details Data: Provides specifics about the pizzas ordered, including quantity and type.